koinos/koinos-docs/docs/tutorials/AssemblyScript/typescript-first-smart-contract.md

 Follow the installation within the downloaded zip for installation instructions.

 Installation Method 2 (recommended):\
-For Intel Macs using homebrew package manager, you may easily install protobuff for your Intel Mac using the following command:
+For Intel Macs using homebrew package manager, you may easily install protobuf for your Intel Mac using the following command:
 ```
 brew install protobuf
 ```